Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlDatabaseSensitivityClassification.md

 ```

 ### -DatabaseName
-The name of the Azure SQL Database.
+The name of the Azure SQL database.

 ```yaml
 Type: System.String